akka/akka/akka-docs/src/main/paradox/scala/stream/stages-overview.md

 ### watchTermination

-Materializes to a `Future` that will be completed with Done or failed depending whether the upstream of the stage has been completed or failed.
+Materializes to a @scala[`Future`] @java[`CompletionStage`] that will be completed with Done or failed depending whether the upstream of the stage has been completed or failed.
 The stage otherwise passes through elements unchanged.

 **emits** when input has an element available